tastyigniter/ti-ext-cart/README.md

 ## Getting started

-You can configure the Cart extension by navigating to **System > Settings**.
+You can configure the Cart extension by navigating to _Manage > Settings > Cart settings_.
 The settings available are:

 - **Cart Settings**: Configure the cart settings such as the abandoned cart and destroy cart after user logout.
 - **Cart Conditions**: Rename the cart conditions labels and enable/disable them.
 Also customize the cart conditions sort order.